 Analyzing Costco Wholesale's Unusual Options Activity

-Shares of Costco Wholesale (NASDAQ:COST) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $410.97.
+On Wednesday, shares of Costco Wholesale (NASDAQ:COST) saw unusual options activity.
+After the option alert, the stock price moved down to $415.44.

 - Option Type: SWEEP